lulumldev/lulumldev.github.io/src/content/posts/post-0-sept212525.md

 ![AI cat](../../assets/images/post0/cat3.png)
 ![AI cat](../../assets/images/post0/cat4.png)

+## 2.0 Image size and keyword strength

 The next test was to with adding the different strength to the prompt such as (keyword:2) and ((keyword)).

-Found out the reason for the multiple subjects was due to using the image size 1024x1024 which was four times the trianing size of images 512x512
+Found out the reason for the multiple subjects was due to using the image size 1024x1024 which was four times the trianing size of images 512x512.
+The better workflow is to only generate the 512x512 images, and then to use the upscaler.
 Apparently if the strength of the prompt is adjusted so much their remains a lot of noise in the image as can see:

 ![AI water](../../assets/images/post0/water3.png)